LGBTQIA+ Youth

 Lesbian, gay, bisexual, transgender, questioning, queer, intersex, asexual, and more

-HCPSS ensure the safety, comfort, and healthy development of LGBTQIA+ students.
+HCPSS ensures the safety, comfort, and healthy development of LGBTQIA+ students.

 Administrators and school staff will consider the needs of students on a case-by-case basis and use this information and other available resources, as appropriate.
 Individual student needs, including age and other factors, are central to the supports developed.